lsst-dm/dmtn-227/index.rst

 ----------

 Currently "visit summary tables" are prepared during Data Release processing.
-This information should be stored in the Consolidated Database, and it might make sense to retrieve it from there for use in downstream pipelines, but the pipeline Middleware has no provisions at present for obtaining datasets from a non-file data source.
+This information should be stored in the Consolidated Database.

+It might make sense to retrieve visit summary data from the Consolidated Database for use in downstream pipelines, but the pipeline Middleware has no provisions at present for obtaining datasets from a non-file data source.
+File exports from the Consolidated Database seem like a better way to retrieve this data, at least in the short term, even though it may be inefficient to scan through them and require more code to select the desired rows and columns.
+By using file exports, there is no question of synchronization of database inserts/updates and retrievals, provenance is simplified, and scalability is assured.

 External Services
 -----------------